Lunerio/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 8 writes the result of ls -la into ls_cwd_content
 9 duplicates the las line of the file iacta
-10 deletes the regular files but not the directories that end with .js in the working dir and subdirectories

-12 displays 10 latest files in a column
+10 deletes the regular files but not the directories that end with .js in the working dir and subdirectories 11 counts the number of directories and sub-directories in the current directory 12 displays 10 latest files in a column
 13 prints words that appear once and sorts them
 14 displays lines containing the pattern root from the file /etc/passwd